 The Board appoints as ex officio members to the Board

 Within a framework decided by The Board, The Chairperson is responsible for the organisation, arrangement and economic affairs in relation to the next international, scientific congress.

-The Chairperson of the next congress is appointed by The Board two years before the congress for a period of two years.
-The decision about appointment shall be taken by The Board in charge at the time in question four years before the congress on the recommendation of The National Society in the country due to host the congress.
+The Chairperson of the next congress is appointed by The Board three years before the congress for a period of four years.
+The decision about appointment shall be taken by The Board on the recommendation of the National Society in the country due to host the congress.
 The recommendation should be based on the personal characteristics, professional quality and energy of the potential candidates taking into consideration the rotational order of location of the congress.

-The President, The Secretary-General and The Treasurer are elected for a four-year period.
+The President, The Secretary-General and The Treasurer are elected for a four-year period, beginning on January 1st the year after being elected.
 Re-election can take place once for a period of two years.
+After the election of a new President, the previous President remains on the Board for one year as immediate past President.
 It is the intention that The President, The Secretary-General and The Treasurer should not retire from The Board at the same time.